samplejs/samplejs.github.io/samples/_posts/2000-01-04-functions.md

 ##the arguments variable

-The {% include mdn-link.html code="arguments" href="Web/JavaScript/Reference/Functions/arguments" %} variable looks very much like an array, however it is just an object with indexed properties.
-In the code below, it shows a method to convert this object into an array using the {% include mdn-link.html code="Array.prototype.slice" href="Web/JavaScript/Reference/Global_Objects/Array/slice" %} function:
+The {% include inline-resource.html code="arguments object" resource="docs-arguments-object" %} looks very much like an array, however it is just an object with indexed properties.
+In the code below, it shows a method to convert this object into an array using the {% include inline-resource.html code="Array.prototype.slice()" resource="docs-array-prototype-slice" %} function:

 {% include codepen-sample.html title="functions - arguments and this" slug="ibEfa" %}

-When using `arguments`, there are [some performance issues](https://github.com/petkaantonov/bluebird/wiki/Optimization-killers#3-managing-arguments) that may need to be considered.
+When using `arguments`, there are {% include inline-resource.html label="some performance issues" resource="optimization-killers-managing-arguments" %} that may need to be considered -&mdash; which will be important if and when code optimisation is an issue.

 ##invocation approaches